 Take it from the minds over at InspectAPedia: “That "blub blub" or "glug glug" noise you hear from a drain might mean that there is a problem with the drain system itself, such as a partial drain blockage, a drain venting problem, a drain odor problem or even a failing septic system.”

 Savvy DIYers might try to remedy the problem with a homemade drain snake—a tool, frequently fashioned out of a coat hanger, that’s used to dislodge whatever may be causing the obstruction.

-But even savvier homeowners and renters know that a gurgling sound means it’s high time to call a San Diego drain cleaning service.
+But even savvier homeowners and renters know that a gurgling sound means it’s high time to call a professional drain cleaner.